hidekatsu-izuno/nuxt-history-state/README.md

 - navigate: When a new page is navigated.
 - reload: When a page is reloaded.
-- push: When a pushState is called.
+- push: When a history.push is called.
 - forward: When a forward navigation is occurred.
 - back: When a back navigation is occurred.
 - invalid: When a history stata is invalid.